tristanmaloy/tristanmaloy.github.io/projects/thermostat.md

 ## Narrative

 While enhancing this artifact, I learned how relatively small changes to algorithms and data structures can significantly improve the reliability of an embedded system.
-On of the biggest improvements involved changing how the thermostat handled temperature readings.
+One of the biggest improvements involved changing how the thermostat handled temperature readings.
 Originally, the system made heating and cooling decisions based on a single sensor reading:

 <img src="../images/Picture8.png" width="500">